kristianwiklund/VM211_Firmware/Wifi.md

 You need to connect the ESP01 to the Arduino through a level converter.
 You also need a 3.3V regulator connected to the 5V rail on the arduino, the 3.3V arduino power is not good enough.

+The Wifi credentials are not set in the VM211 sketch, use the tools/setuppersistentwificonnection example from wifiespat to do that.